MicrosoftDocs/VBA-Docs/api/Visio.InvisibleApp.DialogFont.md

 You can use this property to display your dialog boxes in the same font as the Visio dialog boxes.

 COM (Component Object Model) provides a standard implementation of a font object with the **IFontDisp** interface on top of the underlying system font support.
-The **IFontDisp** interface exposes a font object's properties and is implemented in the stdole type library as a **StdFont** object that can be created within Microsoft Visual Basic.
+The **IFontDisp** interface exposes a font object's properties and is implemented in the stdole type library as an **StdFont** object that can be created within Microsoft Visual Basic.
 The stdole type library is automatically referenced from all Visual Basic projects in Visio.

 **To get information about the StdFont object that supports the IFontDisp interface**

-1. In the  **Code** group on the [Developer](../visio/How-to/run-visio-in-developer-mode.md) tab, click **Visual Basic**.
+1. In the **Code** group on the [Developer](../visio/How-to/run-visio-in-developer-mode.md) tab, choose **Visual Basic**.

-2. On the  **View** menu, click **Object Browser**.
+2. On the **View** menu, choose **Object Browser**.

-3. In the  **Project/Library** list, click **stdole**.
+3. In the **Project/Library** list, choose **stdole**.

 4. Under **Classes**, examine the class named **StdFont**.

-For details about the  **IFontDisp** interface, see the Microsoft Platform SDK on MSDN, the Microsoft Developer Network.

 ## Example

-The following sample code shows how to get a reference to a  **StdFont** object that conveys information about the application fonts, and how to print that information to the Immediate window.
+The following sample code shows how to get a reference to an **StdFont** object that conveys information about the application fonts, and how to print that information to the Immediate window.

 ```vb